 Rhubarb brings back childhood memories for me, almost as much as making Irish brack (fruit loaf) with my grandpa or Christmas pudding with my mum.
 We had a rhubarb patch at the bottom of the garden where I grew up and it came sprouting through each year, almost like a weed.

 Most of our rhubarb went into a classic rhubarb crumble or we had it as stewed rhubarb.
-These days I sometimes get some for nostalgic reasons, and love it in my strawberry rhubarb crisp.
+These days I sometimes get some for nostalgic reasons, and love it in my strawberry rhubarb crisp, rhubarb fool and rhubarb muffins.
 But it has many more uses, like this delicious chutney.

 This rhubarb chutney is a fantastic balance of sweet and savory flavors.
 It's a little tart, with a bit of bite from the ginger, but mellowed by the other spices too.
 It works well with savory foods to add a delicious burst of flavor without much effort.